About Interstate Power Station Springfield Illinois

 Members of Heat and Frost Insulators Local 1 (St. Louis) and Local 27 (Springfield/central Illinois) who worked at this facility may have:

-- Applied and removed asbestos-containing pipe covering — potentially including Kaylo, Thermobestos, and Aircell branded products — from high-pressure steam lines
+- Applied and removed asbestos-containing pipe covering — potentially including calcium silicate pipe insulation, Thermobestos, and pipe insulation branded products — from high-pressure steam lines

 - Mixed and troweled asbestos-containing insulating cement around valves, pipe tees, and irregular fittings